How to use Proxies in Premiere Pro: An Illustrated Guide

 • Give your Encoding Preset a name.

-• Note: Here I’ve created a preset for vertical video which is based on the source footage (for when I’ve shot vertical footage for a client for social media).
+• Note: Here, I’ve created a preset for vertical video based on the source footage (for when I’ve shot vertical footage for a client’s social media).

 Encoding preset settings media encoder

-• Again in the ‘Preset Browser’ click on the ‘+’ and now choose ‘Create Ingest Preset’.
+• Again, in the ‘Preset Browser,’ click on the ‘+’ and choose ‘Create Ingest Preset.’

 create ingest preset